ivayloknchv/Geometry-Tool/README.md

 8. Determine the intersection point of a line and a parabola
 9. Determime if four lines form a quadrilateral and its type.
 If they don't, show an appropriate message

-You can also name your lines and points with Latin alphabet, digits and '_'.
+You can also name your lines and points with Latin alphabet letters, digits and '_'.
 Max 10 symbols for every name!